aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2020-09-23-swiftui-availability.md

 }
 ```

 Alas, this code won't compile.
-The first use of `if #available` is good but the second — attempting to wrap the `.toolbar()` view modifier — is no good.
+The first use of `if #available` is good but the second — attempting to wrap the `.toolbar()` view modifier — does not work.
 We would need to wrap an `if-else` around the *entire* `List`, which means either duplicating a lot of code or refactoring our view.
 This is a simple example, but I'm sure you can imagine how ugly this can get for more complex views.

 Why isn't there a better way?!

 ## Inspiration: Conditional view modifier

-You may have seen [Federico Zanetello's Conditional View Modifier](https://fivestars.blog/swiftui/conditional-modifiers.html), which takes a conditional and a closure as input, e.g.:
+You may have seen [Federico Zanetello's Conditional View Modifier](https://fivestars.blog/swiftui/conditional-modifiers.html), which takes a conditional and a closure as input:

 ```swift
 extension View {